Updated July 18th 2023

 Chianti is a dry, medium-bodied red wine with high acidity and high tannins.
 It is often described as a rustic, earthy, spicy, tart and smokey wine with red fruit aromas.
 Red cherry, dried herbs, tomato, tobacco and meat are common aromas than can be identified in Chianti.
 Its color is bright red, sometimes translucent, and its texture is often described as velvety.

 You might notice that the wine label sometimes says “Chianti” and other times “Chianti Classico”.
-That is because there are several categories of Chianti.
+That is because there are different categories of Chianti.
 Like all Italian wines, the Chianti region has its own rules and it can be quite complex.
 To make it easier for you to understand the difference, we have highlighted the main differences between Chianti and Chianti Classico.

 In terms of food pairing, it is good to know if you are drinking a Chianti or a Chianti Classico.
 Both are food-friendly wines and match with similar foods, but Chianti Classico has more structure, tannins and acidity.
 Chianti tends to be more fresh and fruit-forward.
 Also, Classico usually contains a higher percentage of Sangiovese, which gives the wine its classic identity.
 Both types are, however, quite similar and the food pairing tips in this guide apply to both Chianti and Chianti Classico.

-Chianti Classico food pairing is not very complicated.
+Chianti food pairing is not very complicated.
 This food-friendly wine goes well with many different types of dishes due to its balance between high acidity, tannins and red fruit.
 It even pairs well with tricky ingredients such as tomato thanks to the high acidity in the wine.
 Many Italian dishes include tomato, which makes Chianti an excellent pairing to several classic Italian dishes.

 The list of foods to pair with Chianti is long and includes pizza, tomato pasta, charcuterie, veal, cheeses and stews.

-In order to find the best food for your bottle of Chianti, you need to pay attention to the following characteristics of the wine:
+In order to find the best food for your bottle of Chianti you need to pay attention to the following characteristics of the wine:

 The best serving temperature for Chianti is 14-17°C (57-63°F).